 Established in 1727, this is one of the nation's oldest inns.
 And with an old inn comes old spirits.
 In fact, Logan Inn has been noted as one of America's most haunted buildings.
 Guests and workers have become familiar with at least four different spirits who make this inn their home.
 Whether you meet the Revolutionary War soldiers or the ghostly little girl who greets you in the parking lot, there's a good chance you'll leave here with a cool ghost story to tell.Read More >

-A few blocks away you can't help but encounter the cornerstone of American history.
-A place that seems to be as popular with its living visitors as it is with ghosts.
+A few blocks away you can't help but encounter the cornerstone of American history; a place that seems to be as popular with its living visitors as it is with ghosts.
 Security guards have seen apparitions in 18th century clothing wandering the halls well past closing time.
 Even some of history's big names have been seen here long after they expired.
-Ben Franklin's ghost still might be wandering the halls in search of his ghostly buddies.
-And even Benedict Arnold has been spotted roaming the building.
-Perhaps he's back to offer an apology?
-Stop by for a free tour of the building and a little history lesson.
+Ben Franklin's ghost still might be wandering the halls in search of his ghostly buddies, even Benedict Arnold has been spotted roaming the building.
+Stop by for a free tour of Independence Hall and a little history lesson.
 But be sure to bring a camera.
 You might catch a snapshot of one of our founding fathers admiring their handiwork.Read More >

-Stroll along the cobble stone streets to Washington Square, once used as a burial ground from 1706 to 1825.
-Over 2,000 Revolutionary War soldiers who passed from diseases or wounds were buried here.
-Then during British occupation, prisoners of the Walnut Street Jail were buried here.
-And finally the grounds were used to bury the victims of the 1793 yellow fever epidemic that claimed the lives of 5,000 Philadelphians.
+Stroll along the cobblestone streets to Washington Square, once used as a burial ground from 1706 to 1825.
+More than 2,000 Revolutionary War soldiers who passed from diseases or wounds were buried here.
+Then during British occupation, prisoners of the Walnut Street Jail were also buried here.
+And finally, the grounds were used to bury the victims of the 1793 yellow fever epidemic that claimed the lives of 5,000 Philadelphians.
 With a history so traumatic, it's no wonder this place is known for its haunted history.
 Feel free to walk around.
 You might discover something on your own that ghost hunters have missed.
 Best of all, if you see a Revolutionary War apparition beckoning you from across the square, you'll have a running start to the finish of this ghostly tour.

 When John Adams first came to Philadelphia, his first stop was “the most general tavern in America.”
 And although it's about 250 years later, we still couldn't agree more.
-Genteel means “awesome, right?
-Stop by Philadelphia's City Tavern for a taste of the good life 18th century-style.
+Stop by Philadelphia's City Tavern for a taste of the good life - 18th century-style.
 Whether it is a tall pint of brew or the Martha Washington turkey potpie, you'll find a way to party like your forefathers.Read More >

 The Roxy Theatre